 In 2020, ÁWET launched his namesake brand in New York City. ÁWET New York was founded with two commitments: to create iconic "livewear" collections, and to employ and support garment workers hardest hit by the pandemic.

-Áwet's father would say “always lookout for people with greatness in their hands" and that’s exactly what we did during the pandemic.
+Áwet's father would say, “always lookout for people with greatness in their hands" and that’s exactly what we did during the pandemic.
 As the collection grows, so does our commitment to support and invest in local communities around the world.
-The goal of our collection is to insure that you feel this power when you wear it.
+The goal of our collection is to ensure that you feel this power when you wear it.